-Wealthsimple allows you to invest in the stock market in your TFSA.
+Wealthsimple allows you to invest in the stock market in your Tax-Free Savings Account.
 And you don’t have to lift a finger!

 Wealthsimple is a roboadvisor.
 This doesn’t mean your money is managed by a robot, but it does mean that it’s managed automatically.
 There is a real live person making the investment decisions behind the scenes, but they’ll be investing your cash based on your investor profile and financial goals.
 All you need to do is put money into the account.

 This is perfect for new investors who want to get into the stock market but aren’t sure where to start.
 It’s also great for knowledgeable investors who don’t want the hassle of managing their portfolios.
 Get your first $10,000 with Wealthsimple managed for free by clicking here!